 - They stop attending or participating in important activities because of substance use.

 - They continue to use the substance even when it has put them in danger.

 - They carry on using the substance despite it making their physical and mental health decline.

 - They take more of the substance to get the desired effect (also known as tolerance).

 - They develop withdrawal symptoms when they stop taking the substance.

 When a loved one is struggling with substance misuse issues, it’s normal to feel helpless.
 Luckily, substance misuse hotlines exist for people in your position.
 These completely confidential calls allow you to talk to educated advisors about treatment options—detox, inpatient rehab, and outpatient programs—better understand the admissions process, and get resources such as a referral to rehab.

-If you are not ready to talk to someone on the phone, there are a few alternatives.
-American Addiction Centers offers personalized text support as well as an addiction chat on the site.
+If you are not ready to talk to someone on the phone yet, American Addiction Centers offers an addiction chat on the site.